auerbachs/BMDExpress-2/README.md

 Questions and Contact Information
 =================================

-If you still have further questions, concerns, comments or suggestions, please contact Scott Auerbach or Sciome.
+If you still have further questions, concerns, comments or suggestions, please contact Scott Auerbach(auerbachs@niehs.nih.gov) or Jason Phillips (jason.phillips@sciome.com).

 Contributors
 ============